Welcome to Paper Birch Farm.

 What are your hours?

-We are open by appointment (scheduled lessons) only or for scheduled programs such as camps.
-Please aim to arrive no more than five minutes before the start of your scheduled lesson or program
+We are open by appointment only (scheduled lessons) or for scheduled programs such as camps.

 Do you have recommendations about what students and/or camp participants should wear?